 Our products are distributed through a broker-distributor-retailer network whereby brokers represent our products to distributors and retailers who in turn sell our products to consumers.
-We serve the majority of natural channel customers through food distributors, such as United Natural Foods, Inc., or UNFI, and KeHE Distributors, LLC, or KeHE, which purchase, store, sell and deliver our products to retailers, including Whole Foods and Sprouts.
+We serve the majority of natural channel customers through food distributors, such as United Natural Foods, Inc., or UNFI, and KeHE Distributors, LLC, or KeHE, which purchase, store, sell and deliver our products to retailer customers.

-In the 13-week periods ended March 26, 2023 and March 27, 2022, UNFI (which was Whole Foods' primary distributor) accounted for approximately 25% and 35% of our net revenue, respectively, and KeHE accounted for approximately less than 10% and 11% of our net revenue, respectively.
+In the 13-week periods ended June 25, 2023 and June 26, 2022, UNFI (which was Whole Foods' primary distributor) accounted for approximately 25% and 32% of our net revenue, respectively, and KeHE accounted for approximately less than 10% and 10% of our net revenue, respectively.
+In the 26-week periods ended June 25, 2023 and June 26, 2022, UNFI accounted for approximately 25% and 33% of our net revenue, respectively, and KeHE accounted for approximately less than 10% and less than 10% of our net revenue, respectively.
 Since these distributors act as intermediaries between us and the retail grocers or foodservice providers, who generally select the distributors, we do not have short-term or long-term commitments or minimum purchase volumes in our contracts with distributors that ensure future sales of our products.
-These distributors are able to decide on the products carried, and they may limit the products available for retailers, such as Whole Foods and Sprouts, to purchase.
+These distributors are able to decide on the products carried, and they may limit the products available for our retail customers to purchase.
 We expect that most of our sales will be made through a core number of distributors for the foreseeable future.
 The loss of one or more of our significant distributor relationships that cannot be replaced in a timely manner (or at all), under similar terms and conditions, could adversely affect our business, financial condition and results of operations.